Primordial black holes and smooth coarse-graining in excursion set theory

 The probability $P (\tau)$ is expected to count all the relevant structure that has the mass \textit{larger than} $M$.
 From $P (\tau)$, one defines the probability that a PBH of the mass within the infinitesimal range $(M - \dd M, \, M)$ is formed,

-The mass function of PBHs is associated with the derivative of (\ref{eq:pder}).
-To do so, $\tau$ must be expressed in terms of the mass $M$, which is non-trivial especially when the Fourier-space Heaviside window function is used, see \textit{e.g.}~Ref.~\cite{Zentner:2006vw}.
-To put it another way, a specific relation has to be assumed in order to compare the quantities as a function of the mass $M$.
-Therefore, the derivative of $P (\tau)$, $\dd P (\tau) / \dd \tau$ in Eq.~(\ref{eq:pder}), is focussed on hereafter.
-Indeed, $\dd P (\tau) / \dd \tau$ and what is called the mass function differ only by a factor of order of some power of $\tau$, and the difference would not alter our consequences.
+The mass function of PBHs is associated with the derivative in Eq.~(\ref{eq:pder}).
+To do so, $\tau$ must be expressed in terms of the mass $M$, but $\dd P (\tau) / \dd \tau$ and what is called the mass function differ only by a factor of order of some power of $\tau$, and thus the difference does not alter our consequences.
+Since the behaviour of the probabilities and their derivatives is of our primary interest, following Ref.~\cite{Kushwaha:2025zpz}, the derivative of $P (\tau)$, $\dd P (\tau) / \dd \tau$ in Eq.~(\ref{eq:pder}), is focussed on hereafter.